mranthonysutton/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+   _The difference between a .forEach and .map is that the forEach function only loops through an array where a .map will loop through an array, but also create a whole new array with the manipulated data while not changing the original array that has been passed through it._

 2. What is the difference between a function and a method?

+   _The difference between a functon and a method is that a function belongs to an object, while a method is a function that belongs to a class._

 3. What is closure?

+   _Closure is code that has been identified elsewhere that we can use for later.
+Also, a closure is a function that is being inclosed within another function._

 4. Describe the four rules of the 'this' keyword.

+   - Window Binding -- Used when none of the other rules apply
+   - Implicit Binding -- Automatically used when the function is invoked.
+The 'this' refers to the left of the dote
+   - New Binding -- When a constructor function is used, 'this' refers to the specific instance of the object
+   - Explicit Binding -- Used when the apply or call method is used in JS

 5. Why do we need super() in an extended class?

+   _We need the super() because it allows us to use the methods from the parent class.
+The super() method replaces the call method within classes._

 ## Project Set up